centreon/centreon-documentation/versioned_docs/version-23.04/graph-views/advanced-configuration.md

 yum install centreon-pack-operatingsystems-linux-snmp centreon-pack-applications-jvm-actuator
 ```

-From the Plugin Packs Manager, install the Packs.
+From the Monitoring Connectors Manager, install the Packs.

 ### Install the Plugins